Skip to main content

 • Photoperiod sensitive

-• Longer growth duration (120–160 days) means they are more productive than the Aus rices
+• Longer growth duration (120–160 days) means it is more productive than Aus rice

 • Produce high-quality, fine white grains